Ukrainian President Volodymyr Zelensky to address U.K. Parliament via video

 Lindsay Hoyle, speaker of the House of Commons, said that the speech would be “historic” and that “every parliamentarian wants to hear directly from the president, who will be speaking to us live from Ukraine, so this is an important opportunity for the House.”

-Zelensky addressed Congress on Saturday and made a direct appeal to American lawmakers for additional help in fending off Russia’s invasion, including by helping him to secure more Soviet-era fighter jets to counter Russian air raids.
+Zelensky addressed U.S. lawmakers on Saturday and made a direct appeal for additional military aid, including by helping him secure more Soviet-era fighter jets to counter Russian air raids.

-During the call over Zoom attended by more than 280 members of the U.S. Senate and House, Zelensky described “the urgent need” for more military support and humanitarian aid, as well as for a worldwide ban on the purchase of Russian oil, according to statements and people on the call who spoke on the condition of anonymity because the meeting was private.
+During the call over Zoom attended by more than 280 members of the Senate and House, Zelensky described “the urgent need” for more military support and humanitarian aid, as well as for a worldwide ban on the purchase of Russian oil, according to statements and people on the call who spoke on the condition of anonymity because the meeting was private.

-In a speech earlier this month to the European Parliament, Zelensky described how Kharkiv, Ukraine’s second-largest city, was being pummeled.
+In a speech this month to the European Parliament, Zelensky described how Kharkiv, Ukraine’s second-largest city, was being pummeled.
 The English-language interpreter for the president briefly choked up during the remarks.

-Last week, Zelensky thanked Britain’s royals Prince William and his wife Kate for “courageously opposing Russia’s invasion,” after the couple made a rare foray into politics tweeting that they “stand with the President and all of Ukraine’s people as they bravely fight.”
+Last week, Zelensky thanked Britain’s Prince William and his wife, Catherine, Duchess of Cambridge, for “courageously opposing Russia’s invasion” after the couple made a rare foray into politics by tweeting that they “stand with the President and all of Ukraine’s people as they bravely fight.”

-Britain’s Defense Secretary Ben Wallace told news outlets on Tuesday that Russia’s invasion of Ukraine, was not going to plan and that Russia’s military was seeing heavy casualties.
+British Defense Secretary Ben Wallace said Tuesday that Russia’s invasion of Ukraine was not going as planned and that Russia’s military was seeing heavy casualties.

-“It’s not going particularly well for the Russians,” Wallace told Britain’s Sky News outlet.
-“It’s day 13 and way off their timetable.”
+“It’s not going particularly well for the Russians,” Wallace told Britain’s Sky News.
+“It’s day 13, way off their timetable.”

 “Probably the biggest single casualty so far are Russian military soldiers,” he added, “who have been let down by appalling leadership and appalling plans.”

-Wallace also said the 40-mile convoy of Russian armored vehicles headed from the north on a path toward Kyiv was “still stuck” outside Ukraine’s capital.
+Wallace also said the 40-mile convoy of Russian military vehicles headed from the north on a path toward Kyiv was “still stuck” outside Ukraine’s capital.
 American officials attribute the apparent stall in part to logistical failures on the Russian side.
-They have also credited Ukrainian efforts to attack selected parts of the convoy with contributing to its slowdown.
-But they warn the Russians could regroup at any moment and press forward.
+They have also credited Ukrainian efforts to attack parts of the convoy with contributing to its slowdown.
+But they warn that the Russians could regroup at any moment and press forward.

-“We can see that the Russians are having real logistic problems so that effects morale, they’re not getting through, they’re getting more desperate,” Wallace added.
+“We can see that the Russians are having real logistic problems, so that affects morale; they’re not getting through, they’re getting more desperate,” Wallace added.
 “Russia has built itself a trap.”

-Wallace also said Britain was “increasing our support of both lethal and nonlethal aid to Ukraine,” and that it would offer military support to Ukraine’s neighbor and fellow NATO member, Poland, if it decided to provide Ukraine with fighter jets.
+Wallace also said that Britain was “increasing our support of both lethal and nonlethal aid to Ukraine,” and that it would offer military support to Ukraine’s neighbor and the U.K.’s fellow NATO member Poland if it decided to provide Ukraine with fighter jets.

-“I would support the Poles and whatever choice they make,” Wallace said, but noted the U.K. could not offer aircraft that the Ukrainians would be able to use.
+“I would support the Poles and whatever choice they make,” Wallace said, but he noted the U.K. could not offer aircraft that the Ukrainians would be able to use.
 “Poland will understand that the choices they make will not only directly help Ukraine, which is a good thing, but also may bring them into direct line of fire from countries such as Russia or Belarus.”

-Wallace said he expected Zelensky’s speech later Tuesday to be “incredibly powerful” and called Ukraine’s president an “amazing guy.”
+Wallace said he expected Zelensky’s speech Tuesday to be “incredibly powerful” and called Ukraine’s president an “amazing guy.”

-Prime Minister Johnson’s government has faced criticism for so far approving 300 visas to Ukrainian refugees, according to the government, as European leaders agree to temporarily waive restrictions to allow refugees to enter more easily.
+Johnson’s government has faced criticism for approving only 300 visas for Ukrainian refugees, as other European leaders agree to temporarily waive restrictions to allow easier entry.